ateeducacion/omeka-s-ThreeDViewer/README.md

 # ThreeDViewer (3D) Module for Omeka S

-This module allows administrators to set disk quota limits for sites in Omeka S. It prevents users from uploading files that would exceed the quota set for a site.
+This module allows users to view and interact with 3D models (STL and GLB files) directly within Omeka S.

 ## Features

-- Set a maximum storage limit (quota) per site
+- View 3D models (STL and GLB formats) directly in the browser
-- Track current storage usage of each site
+- Interactive controls for rotating, zooming, and panning 3D models
-- Prevent uploads that would exceed the site's quota
+- Customizable display options including background color
-- Display quota information in the site admin panel
+- Optional auto-rotation for better visualization
-- Provide a dedicated section for managing quotas
+- Grid display option for better spatial reference

 ## Installation